ilikescience/ilikescience.github.io/_posts/2015-11-11-goldilocks.markdown

 ### Just right: the goldilocks approach

 Let’s split the difference between these two.
 We’ll show what’s necessary to preserve the aesthetic qualities, but label clearly and simply to ensure accuracy:

+{% include image.html src="/images/goldilocks-3.png" caption="A graph with the right balance between style and information" %}

 Much better.